golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 ## Introduction

-This tutorial will utilize the same example as [Quickstart](/docs/creators/javascript/quickstarts/quickstart) and include thorough explanations.
+This tutorial is based on the same example as [Quickstart](/docs/creators/javascript/quickstarts/quickstart) and includes thorough explanations of the script code.

 ## Prerequisites